UPES Integrated LLB Admissions 2026

 CLAT admit card

 In addition to the regular guidelines, the consortium has issued some additional instructions for PWD candidates and specially-abled persons.
+Candidates who face functional limitations in writing, reading, or comprehending due to physical, visual, intellectual, or other disabilities can avail support as certified by a competent authority.
 These are given below:

 The total time provided to PwDs/SAPs in CLAT 2026 will be 2 hours and 40 minutes.